SkyLucilfer/GSoC-2020/README.md

 7 August 2020 - Refactored the Translation class to have a proper class handling PO files.

-13 August 2020 - Update translation parser to use GDScript parser.
+13 August 2020 - Update translation parser to use GDScript parser instead of RegEx.

 - [PR40443](https://github.com/godotengine/godot/pull/40443)